marisacasillas/chatterlab/content/bios/tessa-aboutme.md

 {{< figure src="/img/people/tessa-bracken.jpg" height=400 >}}
 <br>
 I am a second-year undergrad at UChicago studying linguistics and classics.
-I joined the ChatterLab in June 2025, and I am interested in the ways in which langauge and culture interact.
+I joined the ChatterLab in June 2025, and I am interested in the ways in which language and culture interact.

 ### Contact
 Email: tebracken@uchicago.edu